cyber-prophet/cosmos-nushell/out/gaiad/gaiad_commands.md

   gaiad tx distribution [command]

 Available Commands:
-  fund-community-pool  Funds the community pool with the specified amount set-withdraw-addr    change the default withdraw address for rewards associated with an address withdraw-all-rewards withdraw all delegations rewards for a delegator withdraw-rewards     Withdraw rewards from a given delegation address, and optionally withdraw validator commission if the delegation address given is a validator operator
+  fund-community-pool                 Funds the community pool with the specified amount set-withdraw-addr                   change the default withdraw address for rewards associated with an address withdraw-all-rewards                withdraw all delegations rewards for a delegator withdraw-all-tokenize-share-rewards Withdraw reward for all owning TokenizeShareRecord withdraw-rewards                    Withdraw rewards from a given delegation address, and optionally withdraw validator commission if the delegation address given is a validator operator withdraw-tokenize-share-rewards     Withdraw reward for an owning TokenizeShareRecord

 Flags:
   -h, --help   help for distribution